Connect Claude

 4. Click **Add**, then **Connect**.
 A browser window opens.

-5. **Sign in to Kula and approve** the connection on the consent screen — it shows the studio's name and the access being granted.
+5. **Sign in and approve** the connection on the consent screen — it shows the studio's name and the access being granted.

 You're returned to Claude and the connector shows as connected.